High-Order Spline Upwind for Space-Time Isogeometric Analysis

 where

 and with $\delta=10^{-3}$.

-In Figures \ref{fig:ST_segment_GALERKIN}, \ref{fig:ST_segment_SUPG} and \ref{fig:ST_segment_US} the numerical solutions by Galerkin, SUPG and the SU methods are presented.
-In Figure \ref{fig:ST_segment_US_theta} the visualization of the function $\theta(x,t)$ is presented, in fact $\theta(x,t)$ plays the crucial role in activating the high-order upwind stabilization in the neighborhood of the layers.
+In Figures \ref{fig:ST_segment_GALERKIN}, \ref{fig:ST_segment_SUPG} and \ref{fig:ST_segment_SU} the numerical solutions by Galerkin, SUPG and the SU methods are presented.
+Figure \ref{fig:ST_segment_SU_theta} displays the graph of the function $\theta(x,t)$, which plays a crucial role in activating the high-order Upwind stabilization in the proximity of the layers.
+The function $\theta(x,t)$ serves as a key indicator, guiding the activation of the stabilization technique to effectively address the presence of sharp layers in the solution.